plokhotnyuk/jsoniter-scala/README.md

 - Codecs for sorted maps and sets can be customized by implicit `Ordering[K]` instances for keys that are available at the scope of the `make` macro call
 - Serialization and parsing of `java.time.*` types to/from ISO-8601 representation
-- Parsing of escaped characters are not supported for strings which are mapped to numeric and `java.time.*` types
+- Parsing of escaped characters is not supported for strings which are mapped to numeric and `java.time.*` types
 - Support of first-order and higher-kinded types
 - Support of 2 representations of ADTs with a sealed trait or a Scala class as base type and non-abstract Scala classes or objects as leaf classes: 1st representation uses discriminator field with string type of value, 2nd one uses string